 Recognizing the strengths of both Indigenous and Western worldviews, this course introduces students to key practical legal and regulatory frameworks as they apply to energy project development.
 Topics included governance structures, government jurisdictions, engagement and consultation, and general legal and regulatory concepts.

-Restriction(s): Students must be registered as a graduate student in SENS or special permission by instructor.
+Restriction(s): Students must be registered in the Master of Sustainability (MSs) program or have permission of the instructor.

 ENVS 846.3: Negotiations and Consultations in Sustainable Development